openhab/openhab-docker/README.md

 Make sure that either

-* You create the same user with the same uid and gid on your docker host system
+* You create the same user with the same uid and gid on your Docker host system

 ```shell
 groupadd -g 9001 openhab